 Rice farmers in the Philippines destroyed about ten acres of golden rice growing in an experimental field.
-Golden rice is a genetically engineered rice that creates its own vitamin A. [ … ]
+Golden rice is a genetically engineered rice that creates its own vitamin A. Conventionally bred rice does not contain vitamin A. Nearly two million people die from vitamin A deficiency each year.
+Another 500,000 go blind from the …

 In a temporary spending bill designed to keep the U.S. government running until September, a rider was slipped in that has nothing to do with government spending at all.
 It’s informally called the Monsanto Protection Act.
 There seems to be a lot of confusion over what the rider says and doesn’t say.
 I hope this will clear up a few things.